dw-archive/datawrapper-treemap/README.md

 datawrapper-treemap
 ===================

-Provides a simple treemap visualization to Datawrapper.
-Uses d3.layout.treemap to compute the layout but finally draws the rectangles using RaphaelJS.
+A simple treemap visualization for use in [Datawrapper](https://github.com/datawrapper/datawrapper).

+It uses [d3.layout.treemap](https://github.com/mbostock/d3/wiki/Treemap-Layout) to compute the layout but finally draws the rectangles using RaphaelJS.